lovehhf/edx-documentation/en_us/install_operations/source/cypress.rst

 The script creates a temporary directory in which it upgrades Open edX, then cleans up extra files and directories when it finishes running.

-After upgrading Open edX to the Cypress release, run the edX Platform and verify that course content and data was migrated correctly.
+After upgrading Open edX to the Cypress release, start the LMS and Studio and verify that course content and data was migrated correctly.